 The Leadership Columbus Signature Program is a unique combination of relationship-building, learning, problem-solving, civic engagement and personal growth.

-A ten month experience designed to give participants the tools they need to become active and influential leaders in the community.
+The Signature Program is a 10-month experience designed to give participants the tools they need to become active and influential leaders in the community.

 The program is a balanced combination of an opening and closing retreat, monthly program days and a Community Impact Project.
 In September, a mandatory, two-day retreat helps participants focus on their personal leadership style and skills.
 The retreats are complemented by eight monthly program days that focus on the significant challenges to the Central Ohio region.
 Issues covered include the economy, the justice system, public education and health and human service issues–with diversity, equity and inclusion interwoven throughout.

 We encourage all applicants to seek tuition payment/reimbursement from their employer.
 In cases where the full cost of tuition is a burden for either the employer or the individual, a limited amount of tuition assistance is available.
 Tuition assistance is based upon demonstrated need and is limited to no more than 50% of the tuition cost.
 Leadership Columbus also offers a limited number of Diversity Scholarships, which are awarded by the Selection Committee based on completion of an additional application.
 When applying for tuition assistance, participants may be asked to submit additional documentation which could include a copy of their most recent federal tax return.
 To be considered for a scholarship, please check the box and provide the necessary information under “Tuition Assistance and Scholarships”.
 Eligibility for scholarship includes, but is not limited to, self-paying individuals or individuals sponsored by a nonprofit organization.